-Shifting the world to a lower-carbon, less expensive fuel like natural gas is no simple task.
+Westport Fuel Systems has been leading the shift to lower-carbon and more economical fuels like natural gas, propane, and hydrogen for more than twenty years.
 Our customers around the globe demand new, economic, sustainable and efficient transport solutions.

 To advance our vision of sustainability, we have been certified as having met the international standards of ISO 14001:2004 for Environmental Management Systems.
 This certificate demonstrates our commitment to develop, design, test and assemble engine and fuel system components that meet or exceed the expectations of our original equipment manufacturing partners and customers, and formalizes the effective environmental practice and process at our facilities.

 Westport Fuel Systems will work to provide a candid discussion on our environmental achievements and challenges, sharing progress in our annual sustainability report.
 We've compiled data from several fiscal years to reflect trends, achievements and challenges.
 A global sustainability report covering key environmental metrics for all of our worldwide locations will be published in Q1 2019.

 Westport Fuel Systems Inc today announced that Michael Willis has resigned as its Chief Financial Officer.

 Nancy Gougarty to Remain During a Transition Period

 Westport Fuel Systems Inc. announced today that it will disclose its financial results for the third quarter ended September 30, 2018 on Thursday, November 8, 2018 after market close.